origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
 `title` | alias name of the current map projection to be displayed.
 Optional.
 If specified it is the first in the toggle loop.
 `projections` | Array of _positionControlProjectionConfiguration_ objects that defines which projections are possible to toggle between.
 The projection must be defined in proj4Defs, except EPSG:4326 and EPS:3857 which are included by default.
-Aternatively `projections` can be an object with projection codes as properties and display name as value.
+Alternatively `projections` can be an object with projection codes as properties and display name as value.
 `noPositionText` | when empty last mouse position is rendered else text of choise renders.
 If this option is not defined, no coordinates when no mouse position.
 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.